-At Hearing Solutions a Hearing Evaluation consists of a variety of tests to determine the unique aspects of your hearing loss, as well as the level at which you can detect and understand speech.
+At Hearing Solutions a Hearing test consists of a variety of tests to determine the unique aspects of your hearing loss, as well as the level at which you can detect and understand speech.

-A comprehensive diagnostic hearing evaluation is the first step in determining your hearing capability and the specifics of your particular hearing loss.
+A comprehensive diagnostic hearing test is the first step in determining your hearing capability and the specifics of your particular hearing loss.
 This evaluation can be conducted on people of any age, from newborn infants to seniors.

 At Hearing Solutions this includes a comprehensive battery of hearing tests:

 Why a Diagnostic Hearing Evaluation is Important

 Diagnostic hearing evaluations identify hearing loss, and give your audiologist important information to help determine the best course of action or treatment.
 Some types of hearing loss can be treated medically or surgically, or some conditions require a medial opinion so it's important that results are interpreted appropriately before hearing aids or other treatments are considered

 If it is determined that you could benefit from hearing aids, the diagnostic hearing evaluation helps your audiologist to know which hearing aids will be most appropriate for your needs.

 What Can I Expect During a Diagnostic Hearing Evaluation?